tyrell/movievibes/README.md

 ## ✨ Credits

-Built with ❤️ using Spring Boot, Spring AI, and Open Movie Database API.
+Built with ❤️ using Spring Boot, Spring AI, React, and Open Movie Database API.

 ---